 Have you ever scrolled through your social media feed and seen a picture of a delicious, juicy-looking rib?
-Or perhaps you’ve gone to BBQs and wondered just how they cook such great-tasting meat.
+Or perhaps you’ve gone to a BBQ and wondered just how they cooked such great-tasting meat.
 Who hasn’t wanted to know the secrets behind those delicious meals?
-Here’s a complete list of useful cooking rib tips and tricks so that you can barbecue your own delicious ribs.
+Here’s a complete list of useful tips and tricks for cooking ribs so that you can barbecue your own delicious ribs.

 Best Cooking Rib Tips for Beginners

 The best tender, pull-apart ribs take a long time to cook.
 It is a long, involved process.
 So you have to be patient.
 You may want to dedicate one whole day to cooking ribs.
 Commitment and patience will make your ribs delicious.
 Don’t skimp on any steps!

 - Whether you go to a butcher shop or a supermarket, don’t just get the bargain deal.
 Different breeds have different flavors and tastes, though as a beginner you may not be able to differentiate just yet.
 Some recommended brands are Duroc and Berkshire.
 If you are cooking for guests, don’t underestimate the number of ribs each person will eat.
 Usually, adults eat 1/2 a slab of ribs.
 Children eat up to 1/3 of a slab.